cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 * The Dynamics UI would retain it's default labelling, which could sit out of the context of 'permitting'.
 * Additional resources required to maintain the standalone frontend application.
-* A custom backstage needs to be considered in the wider SEPA architectural perspective.
+* A custom backstage needs to be considered in the wider SEPA architectural context.

 ## Pros and Cons of the Options